dongdongzhou1017/dongdongzhou.github.io/_pages/about.md

 Indeed, my works focus on hyperspectral image processing, the field of insufficient and missing labels, in semi-supervised learning and few-shot learning.

-Right now, I'm working on hard problems in biometrics-related fields.
+Right now, I'm working on a biometric-related field.

 Publications
 ======